-Reckless driving is a misdemeanour in the state of California.
+Reckless driving is a misdemeanor in the state of California.

 In California, The legal definition of reckless driving is driving that involves multiple traffic violations that place other drivers at risk for a car accident.
 Becoming a victim of someone who was reckless driving can result in severe injuries and sometimes even death.
 Hiring a personal injury lawyer in these circumstances gives you the best chance of receiving compensation for your damages.